polyphene/docs.holium.org/docs/command-reference/run.md

 ---
 sidebar_label: run
-sidebar_position: 6
+sidebar_position: 7
 ---

 # `run`

 ## Description

-The run command executes a transformation by taking data as input.
+The run command executes pipelines in project by taking a specific data as input.

 ## Usage

-`holium run <transformation-cid> <data-cid>`
+`holium run <data-cid>`

 Data can be either specified in the CLI or coming from a portation.
 <!-- TODO how to integrate portation -->